Rafiur/Basic-Golang-Interview-Questions/golang-basics/README.md

 ptr := new(int)       // Allocates memory for an int, returns a pointer slice := make([]int, 5)  // Allocates and initializes a slice of length 5
 ```
+**Key Differences:**
+- `new` Allocates memory for a variable of a specified type and returns a pointer to it.
+Works for all types.
+The memory is zero-initialized.
+- `make` Specifically used for initializing slices, maps, and channels.
+Initializes and returns a ready-to-use instance (not a pointer).
 ---

 ## 9. What is the Difference Between an Array and a Slice in Go?